StephenHildebrand/SpellChecker/README.md

   * Since the keys are strings of characters, a function operating on the word values of the characters is a good choice.
   * A good hash function is simple, fast, and keeps the number of collisions relatively small.

+### Hash Implementation Details
+The hash table, implemented in `Dictionary.java`, was done as a table array of LinkedList buckets, with each entry containing a Word object implemented as a key-value pair.
+To handle collisions in the event that they occur, the buckets were implemented via separate chaining as a LinkedList where each `Word` in the LinkedList table points to the next in the event of collisions.
+Functions for getting, putting and removing were also implemented to allow for manipulation of the Dictionary as needed.
+The program is run from SpellCheck.java and its associated class, which handles the processing of the dictionary file, input text file, and output file and contains an instance of the Dictionary class for implementing these features.
+The process of actually checking the spelling of each text word and searching the dictionary for it, along with altering each word (such as adding/removing suffixes) to increase the likelihood of a successful dictionary is also handled within the `SpellCheck` class via a private method, `checkSpelling`.

+To allow for easier, more straightforward access to the generated keys, the hash and compression functions were implemented separately with the compression function being private and internal to the `Dictionary` hash table class.
+Keys are compressed as they are entered during operations and are passed in along with the compressed hash value and the `String` dictionary value.
+Due to the keys being strings of characters, the hash function was implemented as a 5-bit cyclic-shift, as this was shown to be an ideal implementation in Data Structures and Algorithms in Java for both ensuring excellent performance and minimizing collisions.
+Further, the compression function was implemented by applying the Multiply, Add and Divide (MAD) method to the aforementioned hashcode function by dividing by a set prime number with the purpose of arriving at a load factor (*λ*) of approximately 0.75.
+Another `Dictionary` constructor was also provided that allows future client code to specify another prime factor to be used to calculate a reasonable capacity, *m*, based on the size of the dictionary, *n*.

 ### Collision Resolution
   An effective collision resolution method is also implemented, as mentioned above.
 To be completed...

 ## Checking the Text
   * After reading the word file and building the hash table, the program will switch to its spelling-checking mode.
   * The program will read the user's text file word by word, checking the spelling of each word.
-If a word appears to be mispelled, the program will write it out.
+If a word appears to be misspelled, the program will write it out.
   * As the program searches for each text word, it counts the number of probes in the hash table.
 (For the purposes of counting, a probe occurs whenever a text word is compared to a word in the table, a probe does not occur when a text word is compared to an empty table entry.
   * The program prints out the total number of probes it made during the spelling-checking phase before it terminates.
 #### Note: